KTS-o7/better_bing_image_downloader/README.md

 `filter` : (optional, default is "") filter, choose from [line, photo, clipart, gif, transparent]<br />
 `verbose` : (optional, default is True) Enable downloaded message.<br />
 `bad-sites` : (optional, defualt is empty list) Can limit the query to not access the bad sites.<br/>

+### License

+This project is licensed under the terms of the MIT license.

+### Contact

+If you have any questions or feedback, please contact us at [email](mailto:shentharkrishnatejaswi@gmail.com).